-- (1) The Company is permitted to net derivative assets and derivative liabilities with the same counterparty when a legally enforceable master netting agreement - (2) Represents amounts held in money market funds. - (3) These assets are trading securities.
+- (1) The Company is permitted to net derivative assets and derivative liabilities with the same counterparty when a legally enforceable master netting agreement exists.
+In addition, the Company nets derivative assets and derivative liabilities against any payables and receivables for cash collateral held or placed with these same counterparties. - (2) These assets are trading securities and are included in other intangibles, property and investments-net on the Condensed Consolidated Balance Sheets.

 Avista Utilities enters into forward contracts to purchase or sell a specified amount of energy at a specified time, or during a specified period, in the future.
 These contracts are entered into as part of Avista Utilities' management of loads and resources and certain contracts are considered derivative instruments.
 The difference between the amount of derivative assets and liabilities disclosed in respective levels and the amount of derivative assets and liabilities disclosed on the Condensed Consolidated Balance Sheets is due to netting arrangements with certain counterparties.
 The Company uses quoted market prices and forward price curves to estimate the fair value of utility derivative commodity instruments included in Level 2.
 In particular, electric derivative valuations are performed using broker quotes, adjusted for periods in between quotable periods.
 Natural gas derivative valuations are estimated using New York Mercantile Exchange (NYMEX) pricing for similar instruments, adjusted for basin differences, using broker quotes.
 Where observable inputs are available for substantially the full term of the contract, the derivative asset or liability is included in Level 2.
-The Company also has certain contracts that, primarily due to the length of the respective contract, require the use of internally developed forward price estimates, which include significant inputs that may not be observable or corroborated in the market.
-These derivative contracts are included in Level 3.
-Refer to Note 5 for further discussion of the Company's energy commodity derivative assets and liabilities.